phiten/mgos32-to-tasmota32/README.md

 ## What if my device is not listed?

-If your Shelly device is not listed in the templates, please open an issue with a link to the Shelly Knowledge Base.
+If your Shelly device is not listed, please open an issue with a link to the Shelly Knowledge Base.

 Or buy the device from my [Amazon Wishlist](https://www.amazon.de/hz/wishlist/ls/2ZS2NBA6PPEDD) and I will reverse engineer and confirm the device working.